H-0644

 Plain Language

-Before using AI for transcription or recording in a therapeutic setting, the mental health professional must: (1) provide written notice to the patient or client (or their legal guardian) stating the specific purpose of the AI use and that any resulting transcription or recording is subject to existing mental health confidentiality protections under 18 V.S.A. §§ 1881 and 7103; and (2) obtain consent, which must be an explicit, written, voluntary, informed, and revocable affirmative act.
-Both steps must be completed before the AI transcription or recording begins — this is a prerequisite, not something that can be obtained retroactively.
+Before using AI for transcription or recording in a therapeutic session, the mental health professional must: (1) provide the patient, client, or their legal guardian a written notice identifying the specific purpose of the AI use and informing them that any AI-generated transcription or recording is subject to existing confidentiality protections under 18 V.S.A. §§ 1881 and 7103; and (2) obtain the patient's or guardian's written, informed, revocable consent.
+Both steps must occur before the AI transcription begins.
+Consent must be explicit, affirmative, and in writing — implied consent or oral agreement is insufficient.
+The consent is revocable at any time.

 Statutory Text